Where is the Columbia River Located

 Columbia River Basin

-The river also provides drinking water to numerous communities along its course and irrigates 600,000 acres of farmland.
+The Columbia also provides drinking water to numerous communities along its course and irrigates 600,000 acres of farmland.
 Between the U.S. and Canada, the river’s 19 hydroelectric dams provide about half the region’s supply of electric power, in addition to providing flood control benefits.
 Sadly, the dams have also played a major role in the decline of numerous salmon and steelhead populations, including 13 stocks of Salmon currently listed under the Endangered Species Act.
 Populations of Pacific lamprey and sturgeon have also been impacted, and the water quality of the river has declined as a result of the dams.

 The largest tributary of the Columbia is the Snake River.
 Its drainage basin is roughly the size of France and extends into seven US states and a Canadian province.
 The fourth-largest river in the United States by volume.
 The Columbia River and its tributaries have been central to the region’s culture and economy for thousands of years.

 They have been used for transportation, fishing, and other industries since ancient times, linking the region’s many cultural groups.
-The river system hosts many species of anadromous fish, which migrate between freshwater habitats and the salt waters of the Pacific Ocean.
-These fish especially the salmon species provided the core subsistence for native American peoples.
+The river system hosts many species of Anadromous fish, which migrate between freshwater habitats and the salt waters of the Pacific Ocean.
+These fish especially the salmon species provided the core subsistence for Native American peoples.

 Columbia River Facts